 It is popular with some people to joke about dead 'possums on the highway.
 Besides the obvious, there is another reason that it is no joke: infant opossums are carried in the mother's pouch, and often, one or all of them (up to 13!) can be left initially unharmed by the impact of the car.
-Most of us at the National Opossum Society habitually check the body of hit-by-car opossums for living infants.
-If there are none, we can at least remove the body from the road to keep it from endangering the life of another animal that may utilize it as food, as well as out of respect for the creature.
+Most of us at the National Opossum Society habitually check the bodies of hit-by-car opossums for living infants.
+If there are none, we can at least remove the unfortunates from the road to keep it from endangering the life of another animal that may utilize it as food, as well as out of respect for the creature.

 Young opossums, like other small mammals, need stimulation to eliminate.
 This is always true for pouch

 babies.
 Older opossums should also be manually stimulated, because, even if they would normally be able to eliminate on their

 own, when they get dehydrated they can retain both urine and bowel movements.
 It is much better to be safe than to watch an

 infant die from a ruptured bladder.
 Do this EVEN IF you have seen urine or feces produced- they may not be emptying completely.

 Potty the baby in the following manner:

 Hold him in one hand, feet down and close to your body, and allow him to hide his head between your palm and your body.
 Use a wet, warm tissue, soft cloth, or cotton ball and gently stroke the genital area towards the tail until urine or feces or both is produced.
 Have clean tissue ready, because once he starts to go, you should not stop stroking until he is empty.
 Remember that what you are imitating is the mother's tongue, and that is the sort of frequency and pressure that you are seeking.
 Be sure to wipe toward the tail so as not to introduce fecal bacteria into the genital tract.

 Note the color of the urine (dark, medium, light) to report to your contact, and help you assess his hydration.